-It not only provides a optimized purchase experience for the buyer but it takes care of any refund requests, automatically calculates and sends payment to our affiliates along with the flexibility of setting up subscriptions, selling physical goods, access to detailed analytics and much more.
+For example, Teachable not only provides an optimized purchase experience for the buyer but also takes care of any refund requests, automatically calculates and sends payment to our affiliates along with the flexibility of setting up subscriptions, selling physical goods, access to detailed analytics and much more.

 2. Focus on the Business Need and Not the “Great” Deal